apache/airflow/docs/apache-airflow-providers-slack/connections/slack-incoming-webhook.rst

 .. warning::

-  The :class:`airflow.providers.slack.hooks.slack_webhook.SlackWebhookHook` and community provided operators not intend to use any Slack Incoming Webhook Connection by default right now.
+  The :class:`airflow.providers.slack.hooks.slack_webhook.SlackWebhookHookz` and community provided operators not intend to use any Slack Incoming Webhook Connection by default right now.
   It might change in the future to ``slack_default``.